adossantos21/sebnet/README.md

 The development of SEBNet was sequential and comprehensive.
 There are two stages.

 ### Stage 1 - Pre-training
-To begin, a vanilla CNN backbone is adapted from the integral (I) branch of PIDNet.
-Two variations of the backbone are pre-trained on the ImageNet Dataset:
+To begin, a vanilla CNN backbone is adapted from the integral (I) branch of PIDNet:
-1. The first backbone is trained traditionally, it is the vanilla backbone.
+1. The vanilla backbone is trained on ImageNet-1K traditionally.
-2. The second backbone is trained with an attached KoLeo Regularizer for better feature discrimination between similar features.

 ### Stage 2 - Finetuning
 Next, a decoder is attached for the downstream semantic segmentation task.
 A baseline is established prior to 9 ablation studies that examine the effects of different heads.
 These heads either directly contribute to the dense prediction yielded by SEBNet, or they condition the backbone.